 With a sudden tug, Henry sends a slug of sake over my hand.
 Blame it on the toy poodle in the distance.
 Or me for trying to hold a one-cup sake with his lead wrapped around my drinking hand.

 In fairness, it wouldn’t be a one-cup if I didn’t spill a bit.
-The pull-tab lids take just enough of a yank to frequently cause a mishap.
-A damp patch on your jeans.
-A boozy trickle down the arm.
+The pull-tab lids take just enough of a yank to frequently cause a mishap: a damp patch on your jeans, a boozy trickle down the arm.
 All common place for a one-cup drinker.

 On this night, the socializing begins with a familiar face.
 A familiar set of teeth gnarling at all and sundry.
 Kenta-kun, a fluffy tan shiba.
-He comes by and growls incessantly while his mum chats with me and Henry.
+He growls incessantly while his mum chats with me and Henry.
 We talk about how early both the dogs seem be waking up of late—Henry wanted a lick at 4:15 yesterday, Kenta-kun was pulling off his mum’s bedding at 5.
-Occasionally, she turns to Kenta-kun and scolds him for being grumpy – the kind of soft, but rising intonation that has no effect.
+Occasionally, she turns to Kenta-kun and scolds him for being grumpy: the kind of soft, but rising intonation that has no effect.
 “Aren’t you going to play with Henry?
 He’s your friend,” she says at one point.
 I get the feeling Kenta-kun doesn’t do friendship.

 Kotaro-kun, the next shiba we meet that night, does.
 Him and Henry exchange sniffs, then Kotaro-kun’s dad, a recent retiree, reaches into his pocket—as he does every time we meet—and finds a doggy treat for Henry.
 In return, he gets an ear lick.
 By now, my one-cup is half done.
 With Kotaro-kun headed off to the park, Henry returns to carefully watching people come out of the subway exit next to the store.
 Every so often someone gives him a smile or let’s out an exaggerated kawaii (cute) as they pass.
 “Was that kawaii for me or you?”
 I ask him at one point.
 He ignores the joke.